-In the event that any pupil or parent/carer of a child, being educated in the school is found to be posting libellous or defamatory comments on Facebook or other social network sites, they will be reported to the appropriate

-'report abuse' section of the website.
-All social network sites have clear rules about the content, which can be posted, on the site and they provide robust mechanisms to report contact or activity, which breaches this.
-The school will also expect that any parent/carer or pupil removes such comments immediately
+In the event that any pupil or parent/carer of a child, being educated in the school is found to be posting libellous or defamatory comments on Facebook or other social network sites, they will be reported to the appropriate content, which can be posted, on the site and they provide robust mechanisms to report contact or activity, which breaches this.
+The school will also expect that any parent/carer or pupil removes such comments immediately networking and other sites.

-In serious cases the school will also consider its legal options with any such misuse of social networking and other sites.
 Additionally, and perhaps importantly, is the issue of cyberbullying and its use by one child or a parent to publicly humiliate another by inappropriate social network entry.